zawie/recipe/markdown/drug_eggs.md

 On the day of eating, chop the cucumbers in a spiral.
 To do this, place the cucumber on a pair of chopsticks and chop; the chopstickers should prevent the cucumber being cut all the way through.
 Then, rotate the cucumber 180 degrees and chop at a 45 degree angle.
-This should lead to the cucumber being an accordio.
+This should lead to the cucumber being an accordian.
 Dip into the soy sauce and serve!